Duke Xiang of Lu

-Duke Xiang of Lu (Chinese: 魯襄公; pinyin: Lǔ Xiāng Gōng, 575 BC – 31 June 542 BC) was a ruler of the State of Lu during the Spring and Autumn period of ancient China.
+Duke Xiang of Lu (魯襄公 (Lǔ Xiāng Gōng), 575 BC – 31 June 542 BC) was a ruler of the State of Lu during the Spring and Autumn period of ancient China.
 His ancestral name was Ji (姬), given name Wu (午), and Duke Xiang was his posthumous title.

 After Duke Xiang's death, Ziye, his son, succeeded him, but he died only three months later due to "excessive grief."
 Ziye was succeeded by his brother Chou (稠), who would become known as Duke Zhao of Lu.

 Early life and accession

 Prince Wu was born to Duke Cheng of Lu and Ding Si (定姒), a concubine, in 575 BC, which was the sixteenth year of his father's reign.
 The politics of Lu had long been dominated by three cadet branches of the Lu ducal house: Jisun (季孫), Mengsun (孟孫), and Shusun (叔孫), which are collectively called the Three Huan.
 This situation did not change when Duke Xiang, still a child, succeeded to the Lu throne in 572 BC after his father's death in the prior year.